 The highest decision making body of the UPU is its congress.
 The last congress was held in Istanbul, in Turkey in 2016.
 This congress decided upon a moderate increase of the Terminal Dues between 2018 and 2021.
 Terminal Dues are the remuneration applied between USO Providers for the handling and delivery of inward cross-border mail.
-The new remuneration system is a better reflection of the needs of customers, in particular for e-commerce related transactions.
+The new remuneration system is a better reflection of the practice and needs of customers, in particular for e-commerce related transactions.
 Facilitation of e-commerce volumes is one of the UPU’s main priorities.
 This supports PostNL in his strategy for 2020.

-In line with European postal regulation, PostNL supports a separation of regulatory and operational responsibilities within the UPU.
+In line with European postal regulation, PostNL supports an organisational separation of regulatory and operational responsibilities within the UPU.
 A Congress proposal, aimed at integrating the regulatory role of the UPU’s Council of Administration and the operational role of the Postal Operations, Council was successfully rejected thanks to fruitful cooperation between European Postal Operators and Regulators.
 European operators and governments remain committed to reforming UPU in order to make the organisation more effective and efficient.

 PostNL constantly adapts its service offering to meet the rapidly evolving needs of e-commerce customers, both senders and receivers.
 Inspired by the European Commission’s strategy to facilitate the development of the Digital Single Market, European postal operators, together with counterparties in North America and Asia, have embarked upon a comprehensive product development program, called Interconnect.